how do I get my angelfish to breed?

 Angelfish Breeding Cycle

-Male angelfish, on the other hand, do not expose their genitalia.
+Male angelfish, on the other hand, don’t expose their genitalia.
 They only do so at the exact moment before breeding happens.

-Furthermore, both the male and female will become increasingly defensive of their nesting area.
+Furthermore, males and females will become increasingly defensive of their nesting area.
 This is seen in threatening displays, chasing, and biting other angelfish if they get too close.

 Once the female angelfish has settled on her chosen nest site, she will skim the surface with her ovipositor before releasing her eggs.
 Males will then fertilize the eggs after they have been laid.